ClaudiaEsp/inet/doc/Reading_matrices.rst

 ================================

 .. image:: ../images/Guzman_2016.png
-    :width: 40 pt
+    :width: 20 pt

-The folder *./data* contains the number and types of connections between PV-positive interneurons and granule cells recorded by up to eight simulatenous patch-clamp recordings.
-Connections are represented as nxn size matrices of pre-post connections where every element is,
+The folder called ``data`` contains the number and types of connections between PV-positive interneurons and granule cells recorded by up to eight simulatenous patch-clamp recordings.
+Connections are represented as *nxn* size matrices of pre-post connections where every element is,

 - <0> if no connection,
 - <1> if chemical synapse alone,